 All College of Agricultural Sciences' faculty are eligible to apply.
-Individuals can only be the Principal Investigator (PI) on one proposal but may serve as co-PI on more than one proposal.
-The PI must be a tenured, tenure-track or non-tenure track faculty member holding a minimum rank of assistant professor.
+Individuals can only be the Principal Investigator (PI) on one proposal, but may serve as co-PI on more than one proposal.
+The PI must be a tenure-track/tenured faculty member or a non-tenure track faculty member identified by their department head as an independent researcher and holding a minimum rank of assistant professor.
 The PI will be considered the leader and will be responsible for subsequent reporting requirements.
-Post-doctoral researchers and PhD candidates may participate as co-principal investigators but cannot lead proposals.
-Principal investigators and key personnel must have an active hatch project, demonstrate competency to implement and complete a project, provide fiscal accountability, prepare project reports on time, and demonstrate a willingness to share information with researchers and other interested parties.
+Other non-tenure track faculty, post-doctoral researchers and PhD candidates may participate as co-principal investigators, but cannot lead proposals.
+Principal investigators and key personnel must have an active research project, demonstrate competency to implement and complete a project, provide fiscal accountability, prepare project reports on time, and demonstrate a willingness to share information with researchers and other interested parties.
 Investigators who are delinquent in submitting progress reports to internal or external sponsors, are not eligible to apply.